mchaput/whoosh/docs/source/api/query.rst

 Base classes
 ============

-The following abstract base classes are subclassed to create the the "real" query operations.
+The following abstract base classes are subclassed to create the "real" query operations.

 .. autoclass:: Query